Jarek’s AC Righteous PVE MOD 12 Guide

 Berserker’s Rage – While you have full Action Points, you gain 10% of your Armor Penetration as Power.
 I saw this one and was instantly torn.
 It might be an alright choice but I won’t press that much for this ability because as a DC when you have full AP, the second that happens, you’re gonna pop off a daily so I can’t see this being super, super useful.

-To strongly recommend – As you all can see, this is the current 5 mount powers I use.
+To strongly recommend – As you all can see, this is the current 5 mount powers I use (The first pic of my stable).
 I labelled of course other mount abilities one can use but I’ll strongly recommend for anyone if you’re following this build or any build for that matter, to have at least Assassin’s Covenant, Artificer’s Persuasion and Artificer’s Influence, at least.
 These three abilities are pretty much key for this particular build or in general, it’s great for anything.
+The second pic of my stable is for when in certain parties, I can drop one artificer’s, preferably influence, I just use protector’s camaraderie.

 Combat Mount Powers for this build. – In my view the three I would recommend for this build would be the Tenser’s Combat Power, the Golden Swift Lion’s Combat Power or the Warpainted/Commander Tyrannosaur.
 Anyone one of these three if you get your hands on them should be good.
 In my personal view, I really would recommend either the Swift Lion or Warpainted/Commander if I have to recommend what to specifically focus on as both are really great for pve regardless (The lion is better for pvp is what most people say but it actually in tougher dungeons in certain situations can be a real game changer so I can personally say it’s pretty good in pve as well.)
-I currently use the lion’s ability.
+I currently use the lion’s ability on mobs sometimes and the commander tyrannosaur on bosses but now a days, starting to consistently use the Tyrannosaur regardless more (Unless if the party clearly needs that protection more, will use lion)

 Equip Powers for this build. – I recommend either the Coastal Flail Snail/Flail Snail (Legacy) equip powers which is using a daily power grants 25% of your total action points over 10 seconds or you can go with the 4k power mounts of either the Black ice warhorse or the Arcane Whirlwind Mount.
 If these can’t be afford/aren’t in your reach, you simply either go for the cheaper versions of these abilites like 15% of your ap over 10 seconds, 2k power or 2k recovery mounts.
 Check this link out via neverwinter gamepedia to see the mounts that provide power or recovery.